XboxDev/xboxpy/README.md

 * Some interfaces will also allow you to specify the target Xbox using the 'XBOX' environment variable ('Host:Port')

 Not all interfaces support all functionality at this point.

+---

+(c)2018 XboxDev maintainers

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+*Contact us for other licensing options.*